Do you know the difference between an axe, hatchet, and tomahawk? Can you spot the difference between them at first glance?

 - Firefighters use axes

-Axes are primarily used for more labor intensive type of work like splitting larger logs that a hatchet is ineffective at, and for felling trees.
+Axes are primarily used for a more labor-intensive type of work like splitting larger logs that a hatchet is ineffective at, and for felling trees.
 However, an axe can also be used in a similar fashion as you would use a hatchet or hand axe.

-You can do this by moving your hand placement on the acts upward toward the bit which would allow you to take shorter and faster one-handed swings much like you would with a hatchet.
-Which is a common technique that is used by Bush crafters and woodsman.
+You can do this by moving your hand placement on the acts upward toward the bit which would allow you to take shorter and faster one-handed swings much like you would with a hatchet; which is a common technique that is used by Bushcrafters and woodsmen.

 The 4th Blade